aseldawy/spatialhadoop2/README.md

 - **Better indexes**: Beast adopts new indexes including R*-Grove, the most advanced index for big spatial data.
 - **Higher performance**: Thanks to the advanced features in Spark.
 - **Easier to use**: You can run Beast without any installation on-top of your existing Spark installation.
 - **Scalable visualization**: Visualize terabytes of data on an interactive map.
-Beast power [UCR-Star](https://star.cs.ucr.edu) the home of terabytes of public data.
+Beast powers [UCR-Star](https://star.cs.ucr.edu) the home of terabytes of public geospatial data.
 - **Raptor = Raster + Vector**: Beast hosts a novel component for processing raster and vector data concurrently.
 It is orders of magnitude faster than competetive systems.
 - **Active**: Beast is still active in development and new features are regularly added to it.